s2t2/tweet-collection-py/README.md

     user_verified:BOOLEAN,
     user_created_at:TIMESTAMP

+And create a topics table with the following schema:

+    [
+        {
+            "name": "topic",
+            "type": "STRING",
+            "mode": "REQUIRED"
+        },
+        {
+            "name": "created_at",
+            "type": "TIMESTAMP"
+        }
+    ]

 ### Sendgrid API Credentials

 > If you don't care about sending notification emails, skip this section.
 Otherwise set the `WILL_NOTIFY` environment variable to "True" and continue...